saturneric/GpgFrontend-Manual/src/content/docs/guides/file-operations.md

    action.
 4. Proceed with Cryptographic Operations: With the File Panel open, you can now select one or more keys from the Key ToolBox (individual public keys or key groups).
-Then, you can click the appropriate toolbar button—Encrypt, Decrypt, Sign, or Verify—to perform the desired cryptographic operation on the selected file(s).
+Then, you can click the appropriate toolbar button(Encrypt, Decrypt, Sign, or Verify) to perform the desired cryptographic operation on the selected file(s).

 ![](https://image.cdn.bktus.com/i/2025/06/24/2365c709356b1339898043390a1ff7ac232e05f4.webp)